get in touch

 ‘You might be thinking “Hang on, why isn’t it free if Spokz People is a non-profit social enterprise?”

 We do not make a profit from our services.
 The fees we charge cover the cost of support and hosting of all the website technology, insurance, supervision, training and writing and developing new content and resources.
-Some of us are paid £10 an hour (less than the national living minimum wage) and others volunteer.
+Some of us are paid the national living minimum wage and others volunteer.

 If you are wondering how to afford £5 a month, sometimes there may be areas of your life that you can reduce spending for a short while.
 Many clients have told us they think of it as investing in themselves and once they see the benefit, they find a way to invest in longer term support.